DaziumDesignSolutions/CobaltTalon.com/contents/solutions/overview-analyticmodules-consumer.md

 Cobalt Talon has developed the Consumer Analytics Module, a point solution designed to address the shifting healthcare insurance marketplace.
 Utilizing the Module, companies can leverage consumer data to drive sales and marketing strategies in a direct-to-consumer world.
 Because of the nature of Cobalt Talon’s module offerings, this solution is available with little implementation effort at a very affordable rate.

 ###Features:
-* Evaluate how “subsidies” will impact current and future mix of business.
-* Estimates government premium subsidies to the household level
 * Predicts the likelihood of small employer groups to drop coverage
 * Identifies potentially high value prospective consumers
-* Easy to use dashboards, plus instant access to the most detailed data
 * Customizable to each client’s business segmentation methods
-* Includes multiple user views (plan - broker - group)

 ![products-market-shift-module](/images/solutions/products-market-shift-module.jpg)